 - Developed a Hamilton-Jacobi method for large deviation of metric space valued Markov process [Feng-Kurtz 2006].

-- Introduced an idea of formulating Hamilton-Jacobi in the space of probability measures, and developed well-posedness theories for a class of such equations [Chapters 9.1, 9.4 and 13.3 of Feng-Kurtz 2006, Feng-Katsoulakis 2009 which was written earlier, and Ambrosio-Feng 2014 for models directly applicable to variational formulation in continuum mechanics].
+- Introduced an idea of formulating Hamilton-Jacobi in the space of probability measures, and developed well-posedness theories for a class of such equations [Chapters 9.1, 9.4 and 13.3 of Feng-Kurtz 2006, Feng-Katsoulakis 2009 which was written earlier and explained more in detail in Feng-Nguyen 2012 (J. of Math.
+Pures Appl.), and Ambrosio-Feng 2014 for models directly applicable to variational formulation in continuum mechanics].